SalomePlatform/shaper/src/FeaturesPlugin/doc/booleanArguments.rst

 | :ref:`featureUnion`     |                           |                         |
 +-------------------------+---------------------------+-------------------------+

-The fuzzy parameter of each boolean operation is used as an additional tolerance to eliminate tiny results.
+The optional fuzzy parameter of each boolean operation is used as an additional tolerance to eliminate tiny results.

-*Note*: If a value is given, which is smaller than the lowest meaningful tolerance of 1.e-7, the boolean operation will use the default internal fuzzy parameter.